kaiserpreusse/synthea2omop/README.md

 > :warning: Some settings are not parameterized yet.
 For now Postgres and OMOP CDM v5.3.1 are hard coded.

-> :warning: This was only tested with Synthea 3.0.0.
+> :warning: Tested with Synthea 3.0.0 only.

-> :warning: Building the images takes considerable time because R builds a lot of packages from source.
-Help with this issue would be appreciated.

 ## How to use

 ### Prerequresites
 You need a OMOP CDM database with vocabularies.
+Guide to set up a simple test OMOP CDM database in Postgres: https://github.com/kaiserpreusse/omop_database

 The following environment variables are needed, best practice is to store them in a `.env` file: